stenbror/rust_json_macro/README.md

 Just a simple implmentation of json macro for parsing from text to Rust objects.

-## Build and execute test and run program
+## To build, test and execute do as follows:

 1. Build project
 ```